Vizzuality/GFWAPI/README.md

 ### logger.js
 This file config logger of the application

+## register.json
+This file contain the configuration about the endpoints that public the microservice.
+This json will send to the apigateway. it can contain variables:
+* #(service.id) => Id of the service setted in the config file by environment
+* #(service.name) => Name of the service setted in the config file by environment
+* #(service.uri) => Base uri of the service setted in the config file by environment

 ## test
 This folder contains the tests of the microservice.
 2 folders